qouteall/DimensionDataFix/README.md

 * Prevent the non-vanilla dimensions from being saved into `level.dat` file
 * When loading a world, prevent the custom dimension data from being fed into DFU and cause error

 Note: This mod changes vanilla behavior, but in a good way.
 In vanilla (1.18.2), once you installed a dimension datapack, then the dimension will be stored in `level.dat`.
-Even if you remove the datapack, that dimension won't be removed.
+Even if you remove the datapack, that dimension will still be loaded.
 You cannot remove the dimension without manually editing `level.dat`.
 (Minecraft had warned you that it's an unsupported experimental setting.
 This custom dimension functionality is indeed experimental.)
 By installing this mod, the dimensions of the uninstalled datapacks will be removed (but their world files won't be deleted).